mattarau/Simple-Web-Dev-Env/README.md

 Sometimes I need to use computers that are not mine and this automates the process to have a working development environment with all the tools I need and that I am used to.

-This also helps me to share  avoid forgetting to install something and speeds up my setup.
+This also allows me to share it with people that may work with me in some of my projects.

 ### How it works